 - Do not replace arrowroot powder with corn starch.
 Corn starch is a more processed ingredient and your ice cream won’t be as smooth and silky;

-- You can also freeze a part of this ice cream in popsicle molds and then dip them in melted chocolate before serving for another fun a delicious treat.
+- You can also freeze a part of this vegan raspberry ice cream in popsicle molds and then dip them in melted chocolate before serving for another fun a delicious treat.

 - 3 1/2 cups / 1 pound fresh or frozen raspberries